By Genus

 Cloud forest terrarium

-The terrarium houses most of the currently-alive collection — sourced from cloud forests and highland habitats worldwide.
+The terrarium houses about 75 of the currently-alive species (around 90 accessions counting clonal lines) — sourced from cloud forests and highland habitats worldwide.
 Despite different continents and evolutionary lineages, these plants thrive together because their native habitats share functionally identical climates: cool temperatures, persistent fog, high humidity, never dry.
+The remaining ~200 alive accessions live outdoors (Sarracenia, Dionaea, hardy orchids, aquatics), on the fog shelves (Vanda, Cephalotus, botanical Phalaenopsis etc.), or on windowsills (Tillandsia and friends).

 The highest survival rates (~100% over 3+ years) sit in Heliamphora, highland Nepenthes, and Dracula.
 Losses cluster around species needing a dry rest period or warmer nights than the terrarium provides.